 You’re in your 40s.
-You have settled into your life.
-You know who you are.
-You’ve probably chosen a career path.
-If you have children you are watching them grow.
-And chances are you have settled into a busy routine that works for you.
+You have settled into your career.
+If you have children, you are watching them grow and you are in a busy routine that works for you.

 But what happens in this process?
 What are they looking for?
 We reached out to one of our most trusted resources on the topic.